abhilashjp/lookupapp/docs/how-to-verify/gst-singapore.md

   <tr><td align="center">GST search on iras website</td></tr>
 </table>

-A successful verifiction of the GST on the mytax portal GST lookup tool will return the following details
+A successful verification of the GST on the mytax portal GST lookup tool will return the following details

 * GST Reg No.
 * UEN/ NRIC